metacontract/mc-mcp/.amf/knowledge/note/project.md

     *   **Script Execution:** Use `tokio::process::Command` to asynchronously run Foundry commands (`forge test`, `forge script`, etc.).
 Capture and parse stdout/stderr/exit codes.
 Handle errors robustly.
 Ensure non-blocking execution.
     *   **Security:** Validate inputs rigorously.
 Require explicit user confirmation via the MCP client for any command execution.
 *   **`reference` Function:**
-    *   **Data Source:** Markdown files in `metacontract/mc/docs`.
+    *   **Data Sources:**
+        *   **Primary:** `metacontract/mc/docs` directory.
+Index for this source will be pre-built via CI/CD and distributed (e.g., bundled with release or downloaded on first run).
+        *   **Additional:** User-configurable sources (e.g., local directories, other Git repositories containing Markdown documentation like Solidity docs).
+Specified via configuration file.
-    *   **Parsing:** Use `pulldown-cmark` or `comrak` to parse Markdown.
+    *   **Parsing:** Use `pulldown-cmark` or `comrak` to parse Markdown from all sources.
     *   **Indexing (Vector Search):**
+        1.  **Pre-built Index (`mc` docs):** Load the distributed index data into the local Vector DB (Qdrant).
+        2.  **Additional Sources:** On first run or via a dedicated command, fetch/read documents from configured sources.
-        1. Chunk documents meaningfully.
+        3. Chunk documents meaningfully.
+Add metadata indicating the document source (e.g., `source: "mc-docs"`, `source: "solidity-docs"`).
-        2. Generate text embeddings locally using `fastembed-rs` or similar Rust library with a model like `all-MiniLM-L6-v2`.
+        4. Generate text embeddings locally using `fastembed-rs` or similar Rust library with a model like `all-MiniLM-L6-v2`.
-        3. Store chunks and embeddings in a local Vector DB (Qdrant via Docker or LanceDB embedded).
+        5. Store/update chunks and embeddings in the local Vector DB (Qdrant), likely within a single collection differentiated by metadata.
-        4. On query: generate query embedding, perform similarity search in Vector DB.
+        6.  **Search:** On query, generate query embedding, perform similarity search in the Vector DB.
+Optionally filter by source metadata.
-        5. Return relevant chunks via MCP `Tool` response.
+        7. Return relevant chunks via MCP `Tool` response, potentially indicating the source.
     *   **MCP Implementation:** Expose search functionality as an MCP `Tool` accepting natural language queries.

 ## 5. Supporting Infrastructure

 *   **Configuration:** Use `figment` for flexible loading from files (e.g., TOML) and environment variables.
+Define config structures (`serde`) including sections for specifying `reference` data sources (type, location/URL, path within repo).
 Use `serde` for defining config structures.
 *   **Logging:** Use `tracing` with `tracing-subscriber` for structured, asynchronous logging.
 Log to stderr for `stdio` transport.
 *   **Error Handling:** Use `Result<T, E>` extensively.
 Define custom error types per layer using `thiserror`.
 Propagate errors clearly.
 Avoid `panic!`.
 *   **Data Persistence:** Use the local file system for caching.
 Use the chosen Vector DB (Qdrant via `qdrant-client`) for `reference` function indexes.
 Consider SQLite (`rusqlite`) if a non-vector structured index is needed.